 partition, and restoring the boot block from that fixed the

 issue.
-Anyhow the ms-sys -p
+Anyhow the ms-sys -p seemed to fix

 whatever issues those MS Windows based programs had with